Getting Started with Bridge

 Getting Started: The Quick Version

 Before getting started with Bridge, you will need to attach your Structure Sensor (boxed separately).
 Read the Quick Start Guide in the Bridge package for assembly details.
 Then, calibrate your Structure Sensor and Bridge by downloading the Calibrator app.
-Next, download the BRIDGET app from the app store.
 Finally, connect your Bridge Controller and you're ready to experience mobile mixed reality!

 What's in the Box